mflood/doximity/README.md

 - Consumes data from two source, merges and writes to mysql
 - Throttles memory usage using maxsize on input queues
-- Consumers work in their own threads
+- Multi-threaded - Consumers work in their own threads and feed data to main thread
 - Scalable to hundreds of workers by giving each worker a range of data to consume
+- Required run-time: less than one hour.
+Actual run-time: 50 seconds.

 ## How to run the job